 There Aren’t Many Female Digital Nomads

-Of course, I’ve met plenty of lovely female nomads who travel with their partners, but there’s something extra wonderful about meeting a fellow solo nomad who is also a woman, if only because it happens much less often.
+Of course, I’ve met plenty of lovely digital nomad women who travel with their partners, but there’s something extra wonderful about meeting a fellow solo nomad who is also a woman, if only because it happens much less often.
+It’s also why I value the Female Digital Nomads community on Facebook so much – you can get support and advice from women who live the same life.

 Our Dating Pool is Wider